Port Moresby

 As of the 2011 census, Port Moresby had 364,145 inhabitants.
 An unofficial 2020 estimate gives the population as 383,000.
 The place where the city was founded has been inhabited by the Motu-Koitabu people for centuries.
 The first Briton to see it was Royal Navy Captain John Moresby in 1873.
 It was named in honour of his father, Admiral of the Fleet Sir Fairfax Moresby.

-Although Port Moresby is surrounded by Central Province, of which it is also the capital, it is not part of that province but forms the National Capital District.
+Although Port Moresby is surrounded by Central Province, of which it is also the capital, it is not part of that province but instead forms the National Capital District.
 The traditional landowners, the Motu and Koitabu people, are represented by the Motu Koita Assembly.

 Port Moresby hosted the APEC summit in November 2018.
-However, there were concerns about security given the capital's reputation for violent crime.
+However, there were concerns about security, given the capital's reputation for violent crime.

 History

-Before colonisation

-Prior to the arrival of Europeans to the region, it was inhabited by the Motu-Koitabu.
-The Motu were originally coastal dwellers, while the Koitabu lived more inland.
+Discovery by Europeans

+In February 1873, the territory was discovered by the crew of HMS Basilisk, surveying the southern shore of New Guinea.
+Captain John Moresby named the harbour in honour of his father Fairfax Moresby and called the anchorage off Paga Hill "Port Moresby" on his charts.
+Europeans estimated the local population to be around 2000 people.
+The largest settlement, Hanuabada, consisted of five villages, populated by Motu and Koita people.
+The Motu were originally coastal dwellers, while the Koita came from the hills inland.
 There was significant intermarriage between these two groups.
-They were organized into units called iduhu, which are somewhat similar to clans.
+They were organised into units called iduhu, which are somewhat similar to clans.

+In November 1873, four Polynesian teachers were sent to Port Moresby by the Reverend Samuel Macfarlane of the London Missionary Society.
+In November 1874, they were joined by the Reverend William George Lawes, who immediately built a mission house at Metoreia, opposite Elevala Island.
+Port Moresby was an important centre of trade, visited by distant tribes of New Guinea, which the missionaries hoped would help them reach more people.

+In September 1877, a Pacific Islander working for the naturalist and collector Andrew Goldie found signs of gold at the junction of the Laloki and Goldie Rivers, within walking distance of Port Moresby.
+Anticipating a gold rush, entrepreneur William Bairstow Ingham set off from Cooktown in January 1878 to set up a store at Port Moresby.
+Around 100 miners arrived since April, but most of them left by the end of the year, finding no gold and suffering from diseases.